arkt8/arkt8/README.md

 ### About Me 👋
-- 🔭 Working on Lua extensions
+- 🔭 📦💡🔥🔎Working on Lua extensions
 - 🌱 Learning C, Haskell and Nim
 - 📫 How to reach me: [Telegram](https://t.me/arkt8)